 Through classroom lecture and hands on labs, students will review dosage calculations, drug classifications, the “top 200 drugs”, I.V. flow rates, sterile compounding, dose conversions, aseptic technique, the handling of sterile products, total parental nutrition (TPN), dispensing of prescriptions, inventory control and billing and reimbursement.

-- Students should have or be pursuing a high school diploma or GED.
+Pharmacy Technician Academy students should have or be pursuing a high school diploma or GED.